thierrydrmv/thierrydrmv/README.md

    📝 I’m currently learning about HTML, CSS and JavaScript.

    💡 Curiosity: I like reading, sports and gaming

+   💬 You can always ask me about Business, RPG or Cthulhu🐙

 <br>
 <h2 align="center">🛠️ Technologies and Tools I use:</h2>